composablesys/collabs/template-app/README.md

-# Compoventuals template-app
+# Collabs template-app

-Template for a Compoventuals app with a specific network (e.g., your own server).
+Template for a Collabs app with a specific network (e.g., your own server).

 Guide: TODO